puneetjhingan/puneetjhingan/README.md

 ---

 🔄 **Continuous Learning**
-As I continue to enhance my skills and knowledge, I will be regularly updating this page with new technologies, tools, and projects I'm working on.
+As I continue to enhance my skills and knowledge, I will be updating this page with new projects I'm working on.
 Stay tuned for more!

 ---
 ## Connect with me: